Carolyn Johnson

 Tammy came to CDA with previous office experience from her time working at the Department of Energy, their contractors, and working on the board of Enriching Christian Homeschool Organization.
 She graduated from Columbia Basin College in 2019 and aspires to one day continue her education.

-Mrs. Monson enjoys spending free time walking with friends and/or her kids, road trips, lounging with her cat, Sassy, Bible studies, gardening, and doing projects around the house.
-She hopes to soon be a chicken wrangler if she can talk her husband into it.
+Mrs. Monson enjoys spending free time walking with friends, road trips, Bible studies, gardening, and doing projects around the house.

 She can be reached by email here.